 Like the current scheme, the government will lend up to 20% of the property price interest-free for the first five years, with the same rate of interest payable after this.
-The new scheme will finish in March 2023 and no further equity loan scheme will be introduced after this date.
+The new scheme will finish in March 2023 and there are currently no plans to introduce a further equity loan scheme after this date.

 Help to buy equity loan repaymentYou don’t have to pay any interest on your Help to Buy Equity loan for the first five years, and the loan only needs to be repaid when your property is sold, or at the end of your mortgage term - whichever happens first.

 Paying back your Help to Buy equity loan earlyThere are a number of reasons you may wish to pay back your Help to Buy equity loan early, the most common being you want to own your property outright.
 You do have the option to pay back some or all of the loan before the five-year interest-free period runs out (and you start to accrue interest on the loan).
 However, there are limitations to this.

 StaircasingBefore the five-year interest free period ends, you don’t have the option of chipping away at the loan with monthly payments.
 You can either clear the whole loan in one go, or you can make a partial repayment, but this must be for a minimum of 10% of the property’s current value.
 This is known as “staircasing”.

 So, if your entire equity loan is the minimum 10% of the property value, then you will have to pay back the full 10% in one go.
 If your equity loan is 20% of the property value, you have the option of paying it back in two 10% chunks, or one 20% payment.

 Independent Property ValuationTo work out exactly how much you’ll need to repay, you’ll first need to have the property independently valued by a surveyor.
 You can find a surveyor near you using the RICS website.
 Be aware that you will have to pay for this valuation (the cost varies depending on the size of your property), and it’s only valid for three months.